Abelian logic gates: The general case

 \begin{samepage} \begin{prop}[Pseudo-minimum] Fix $n\geq 1$.
 There exists an increasing function $M:\Z^n\to\Z$ with the following properties: \begin{enumerate}[{\rm (i)}] \item $M(\xx+n^2 \basis_j)= M(\xx)+n$, for all $\xx\in\Z^n$ and $1\leq j\leq n$; \item if $\xx\in\Z^n$ is such that $\max_j x_j-\min_j x_j\leq n-1$ then $M(\xx)=\min_j x_j$. \end{enumerate} \end{prop} \end{samepage}

 The case $n=1$ of the above result is trivial, since we can take $M$ to be the identity.
 When $n=2$ we can take $M(\xx)=\lfloor(x_1+x_2)/2\rfloor$ (which satisfies the stronger periodicity condition $M(\xx+2 \basis_j)= M(\xx)+1$ than (i)).
 The result is much less obvious for $n\geq 3$.
 Our proof is essentially by brute force.
 Our $M$ will in addition be symmetric in the coordinates.
+The period $n^2$ appearing in (i) is relatively unimportant.
+We do not know whether it can be reduced to order $n$.
+Any period suffices for our application.

 \begin{proof}[Proof of Proposition~\ref{p.blackbox}] We start by defining a function $\pre$ that satisfies the given conditions but is not defined everywhere.
 Then we will fill in the missing values.
 Let (This is the set on which (ii) requires $M$ to be $0$.)
 Write $\11=(1,\ldots,1)\in\Z^n$.
 Let $\pre:\Z^n\to\Z\cup\{\un\}$ be given by